M-Files/MFilesSamplesAndLibraries/Libraries/MFaaP.MFWSClient/Readme.md

 var client = new MFWSClient("http://m-files.mycompany.com");
 ```

+The API provides both "Async" and blocking versions of most methods.
+To use .NET Tasks and the async/await pattern, simply use the *Async version of the method (e.g. `AuthenticateUsingCredentialsAsync` instead of `AuthenticateUsingCredentials`).

 ## Authentication

 Currently two methods of authentication are supported: authentication using credentials, and Windows Single Sign On.